-The Lectures will be recorded and available on iLearn.
-The OCS/Block is scheduled on 12 and 13 September.
-All students should refer to https://timetables.mq.edu.au/2020/ for further details.
+The unit will be delivered in a Lecture and Tutorial format.

+Lectures start in Week 1; Tutorials in Week 2.
+Refer to https://timetables.mq.edu.au/2020/ for further details on scheduled class times and room locations.

 Students will be required to use a computer to access the iLearn page for the unit (ilearn.mq.edu.au) and to interact with online research databases and web-based research tools and to submit assignments.